 In a county renowned for its educational institutions, parents are presented with a wide array of schools accommodating students of all ages.
 Several local primary schools, including Larkrise Primary, East Oxford Primary, and St. Christopher’s, have received a rating of ‘good’ from Ofsted.

-At secondary level, Oxford Spires Academy, a state-funded institution, stands as a favoured option among students and parents alike.
+- Oxford Spires Academy, a state-funded institution, stands as a favoured option among students and parents alike.

 The acclaimed East Oxford School of Ballet provides part-time classes and specialised programs for aspiring dancers.
 Students can pursue examinations accredited by the Royal Academy of Dance and the Imperial Society of Teachers of Dancing.